rhasankolli-nsre/streamlit_colorblind/readme.md

 **Using the Application**

 Upload an Image: Click the "Upload" button in the sidebar to upload an image from your computer.
-Select a Simulation: Choose a type of colorblindness simulation from the provided options.
-View Simulated Image: The transformed image will be displayed alongside the original for comparison.
+View Simulated Image(s): The transformed image(s) will be displayed alongside the original for comparison.

 **Contributing**
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.